-Arundel Castle is one of the most impressive castles around London.
+Arundel Castle is one of the most impressive castles you can find close to London.
 It was built in 1067 by the Earl of Arundel, the first person to be given a title by William the Conqueror.

-The Castle was significantly damaged during the English Civil Wars, but has been painstakingly restored to be one of the best examples of a Medieval castle.
-Parts of the castle, including the keep, were part of the original structure.
+The Castle was significantly damaged during the English Civil Wars but has been painstakingly restored to be one of the best examples of a Mediaeval castle.
+Parts of the castle, including the keep, are part of the original structure.

 How to get to Arundel Castle: The Castle is located in West Sussex.
 There are frequent trains from London Bridge to the town of Arundel, where it is a short and picturesque walk.